mdn/content/files/en-us/web/css/scroll-timeline-name/index.md

 ## Examples

-A scroll timeline named `squareTimeline` is defined using the `scroll-timeline-name` property on the element with id `container`.
+In this example, a scroll timeline named `squareTimeline` is defined using the `scroll-timeline-name` property on the element with the id `container`.
 This is then applied to the animation on the `#square` element using `animation-timeline: squareTimeline`.

 ### HTML